 Primary Market

-Issues can be made in various forms such as crowdfunding or IPO or, in the case of the use of a Blockchain to eliminate bureaucracy while following the principles of transparency and security, STO.
+Issues can take various forms such as crowdfunding or IPO or, in the case of using a Blockchain to eliminate bureaucracy while following the principles of transparency and security, STO.

 Secondary Market